Search the Site

 Neighbourhood Policing.

-This is the new scheme which is now in place throughout the County.
-The major change is that instead of just seeing the Police vehicle driving through the parish you will find the car "parked up" and the Officer patrolling the area on foot and chatting to all those whom they may meet.
-They have regular contact on these visits with either the PC Chairman or the Parish Clerk.
-This is a great effort to present a more approachable/informal contact with Parishioners.
+This scheme is now fully in place throughout the County.
+The major change is that instead of seeing a Police vehicle driving through the parish you will find the car "parked up" and the Officer patrolling the area on foot and chatting to all those whom they may meet.
+The Police have regular contact on any of these visits with either the PC Chairman or the Parish Clerk.
+This is a great scheme and presents a more approachable/informal contact between the Police and the Parishioners.

 YOU WILL FIND FURTHER PARISH NEWS ON INFORMATION PAGE 2